arangodb/docs/3.8/arangosearch-analyzers.md

 Create a collection with GeoJSON Points stored in an attribute `location`, a `geojson` Analyzer with default properties, and a View using the Analyzer.
-Then query for locations that are within a 3 kilometer radius of a given point:
+Then query for locations that are within a 3 kilometer radius of a given point and return the matched documents, including the calculated distance in meters.
+The stored coordinates and the `GEO_POINT()` arguments are expected in longitude, latitude order:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline analyzerGeoJSON